13 MAY 2020

 Laura Baselaar, Co-founder / strategic consultant Employer Branding & Recruitment, Recruitment Builders

 There are few opportunities in a workshop where 200 leaders in employer branding from around the world come together in the one place at the same time.
 Employer brand strategists, Inge Beckers and Laura Baselaar will use this collective employer branding brain power to provide employer branding solutions for a good cause.
-In this fast paced session with your peers, you will discuss and provide answers to an International charity’s most challenging issues including:
+In this fast paced session with your peers, you will discuss and provide answers for Terre des Hommes, an International charity fighting against child exploitation, and their most challenging issues including: